 The doctor will determine how frequently the CA 19-9 tests should be performed.
 If the tumor seems to be growing despite treatment efforts, the CA 19-9 test may be repeated weekly or after each round of treatment is completed.
 In a patient who is not currently receiving treatment, the CA 19-9 test may be used periodically over time to determine if that patient should resume treatment or undergo additional testing.
 People who had their tumors surgically removed might have periodic CA 19-9 tests as part of their follow-up care.

 Can conditions other than pancreatic cancer cause an elevated CA 19-9?

 Yes.
-While a high CA 19-9 is most commonly associated with pancreatic cancer, other cancers, such as colorectal, lung, and gall bladder cancers, can also cause elevated levels.
-High CA 19-9 levels can also be caused by non-cancerous conditions such as gall stones, pancreatitis, cystic fibrosis, and liver disease.
+While a high CA 19-9 is most commonly associated with pancreatic cancer, other cancers, such as colorectal, lung, and gallbladder cancers, can also cause elevated levels.
+High CA 19-9 levels can also be caused by non-cancerous conditions such as gallstones, a blockage of the bile duct (jaundice), pancreatitis, cystic fibrosis, and liver disease.

 During radiation therapy, CA 19-9 levels might be elevated due to the dying cancer cells releasing CA 19-9.
 Since the results of a CA 19-9 test are not accurate, the test is not performed while the patient receives radiation treatment.